faye68cutouta

 FAYE61cutout

-In March of 62, Fran was back at Basin Street East, this time with Redd Foxx on the bill.
-During this period in her career she also worked with Dick Gregory, Don Rickles, Lenny Bruce.
+In March of 62, Fran was back again at Basin Street East, this time with Redd Foxx on the bill.
+During this period, she also worked with Dick Gregory, Don Rickles, Lenny Bruce.
 She had often shared the bill with comedians since the early 30's when she worked with Henny Youngman.
-Her return to Basin Street (where else!) in September of 1964 would be Frances's last New York appearance until 1975.
+It was part of Teri's job to get those bullies off the stage so Fran could perform her full set.
+Otherwise, they would take advantage of her and run over cutting into Fran's time.
+Faye's return to Basin Street (where else!) in September of 1964 would be her last New York appearance until 1975.
 It is evident that Frances didn't seem to slow down much at all during these years of physical agony.
-In '63 Frances was back at the second scene of the crime at the Thunderbird Lounge, but in 1961 a globetrotting Faye was booked at London's famous Talk of the Town and then she played one of her earliest of many dates in Australia.
+In '63 Frances was back at the second scene of the crime at the Thunderbird Lounge, but in 1961, a globetrotting Faye was booked at London's famous Talk of the Town and then she played one of her earliest of many dates in Australia.

-Australia in the early 60's was a very remote and still somewhat unsophisticated place.
-It had not yet culturally surpassed the US as it has in many ways today.
-So if Frances was a shock to 50's America you can just imagine how she outrageous she seemed there.
+Australia in the early 60's was a still very remote and somewhat isolated, so if Frances was a shock to 50's America you can just imagine how she outrageous she seemed there.
 But that is a quality Australians love, "In Australia, they're crazy about me.
 All I have to say is, 'I'll do my best to make him...' and the room is up for grabs" (Wilson 11-17-78).
 [During the Monica Lewinsky scandal a Sydney paper reflected its nation's spirit when it commented, "Thank God they got the Puritans and we got the convicts!"]
 Frances was a huge hit in Melbourne and at Chequers, Sydney's top club, "a smash act that had been held over for weeks"(David Smith & Neal Peters 22).
 "She is undoubtedly the most polished and professional act ever to broaden the minds and smiles of our night owls," raved John Laws in the Sydney Sun (6-10-62).
 Yet the carrot topped Faye sporting a 12-carat diamond ring, "her eyelashes frankly false, her make-up garish," had been nervous to open, "I was sick with fright, opening night.
 You won't believe me, but I really was sick, but that night was wild, really wild...I was terrified.
 I'd never been to Australia, and I didn't know if they'd understand me or not.
 The first night was astounding; it was jam-packed, every inch of the club was full; it seemed like everybody came from everywhere and cheered and cheered and I would take 15, 16, 17 bows; and when I had to go everyone in town came to the airport" (Newton 66, Higham 68).

 Fran's routine in Australia was documented by Ron Saw, "...She still makes big money.
 How much she commands in Las Vegas or London or New York or San Francisco I don't know.
 But it is more or less reliably reported that she's making more than L3500 a week at Chequers.
 Every day about 2pm she awakes in her suite at the Chevron Hilton.
 She lies back in her bed trying to ignore the nagging in her hip and looks tiredly out over the city.
 She makes phone calls, writes letters unceasingly.
 Then about five the sad face begins to glow.
 She dresses, calls in her hairdresser, goes to work on her makeup.
 They eyelids turn green, the face orange, the lips red.
 The sun goes down in the west and rises in her cheeks and her eyes.
 The first show is at 7:30" (6-23-67).
 Chequers was the nightspot in which Faye dazzled the young Peter Allen in 1962.
 Over the top by nature, he was drawn to her like a magnet, "hers was an outlandish act, and Peter was, to put it mildly thoroughly smitten" (Smith&Peters 22).